TScafeJR/blackjack-rl/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-## blackjack rl repo
+## blackjack rl

-This started as a simple blackjack game and turned into a learning exercise.
-I wanted to build the whole ML stack for a reinforcement learning agent myself, neural network math included, and see how far it could get at the table.

-Everything below the reporting layer is standard library Python.
-The network math (forward pass, backprop, optimizers) is written by hand and tested against worked examples and finite difference gradient checks. matplotlib is the only dependency, and it's just for plots.
+A neural network and a reinforcement learning stack, both written from scratch in standard library Python.
+The network math — forward pass, backprop, optimizers — is derived by hand and verified two ways: a finite difference gradient check over every parameter in the network, and a unit test that reproduces a worked 2-2-1 example exactly, forward pass through blame assignment through weight update.
+Training runs as an actor/learner system, with worker processes simulating tables and streaming experience to a learner that trains and broadcasts updated weights back out.
+On top of that sits a controlled comparison of Monte Carlo control against deep Q-learning, holding the network, observations, rewards and exploration schedule fixed so that the training target is the only variable.

+Blackjack is the environment, not the subject.
+It suits the problem: episodes are short, the observation is four numbers so a learned policy can be drawn in full, and there's a known reference policy to measure against. matplotlib is the only dependency and only the reporting layer imports it.

 ![agents playing on the board](docs/img/board.gif)

 ### what's here

-- `project/` - the game engine: cards, decks, hands, dealer, players, multi-seat tables, and a casino that runs many tables
-- `neural/` - the neural network library: Linear / ReLU / LeakyReLU / Sigmoid / Dropout layers, MSE and softmax cross-entropy losses, SGD / RMSprop / Adam optimizers, and a Trainer with batching, shuffling, and validation splits
+- `neural/` - the network library: Linear / ReLU / LeakyReLU / Sigmoid / Dropout layers, MSE and softmax cross-entropy losses, SGD / RMSprop / Adam optimizers, and a Trainer with batching, shuffling, and validation splits.
+No third-party imports
-- `train/` - the RL layer: a Deep Q-learning agent and a Monte Carlo control agent built on `neural/`, heuristic baseline players, and an actor/learner setup that scales from a single process up to worker processes running dozens of tables
+- `train/` - the RL layer: a deep Q-learning agent and a Monte Carlo control agent sharing one learner base class, heuristic and textbook baselines, and the actor/learner loop that scales from a single process up to worker processes running dozens of tables
+- `project/` - the game engine: cards, decks, hands, dealer, players, multi-seat tables with a running Hi-Lo count, and a casino that runs many tables
 - `review/` - run metrics, CLI reports, matplotlib plots, and a browser board for watching trained agents play

-### things I was practicing

-- backprop by hand.
-The layer gradients are derived manually, checked with finite differences, and there's a unit test that reproduces a worked 2-2-1 example exactly
-- value based RL two ways: Q-learning with a target network and replay, next to plain Monte Carlo regression.
-Comparison in [docs/mc-vs-dqn.md](docs/mc-vs-dqn.md)
-- multiprocessing.
-Worker processes simulate tables and stream experience back to a learner, which broadcasts updated weights out to them
-- keeping experiments honest: seeded runs, baselines in every experiment, training curves, and artifacts saved per run
+### how training is wired

+Each worker process owns a slice of the tables.
+It plays hands under the weights it currently holds, batches the finished episodes, and pushes them through a queue to the learner, which groups them by agent kind, takes gradient steps against a replay buffer, and broadcasts a fresh weight snapshot back to every worker.
+There's one learner per agent kind, so a `dqn` and an `mc` seated at the same table learn separately from the same shoes.

+`--workers 0` runs the identical worker class inline in one process, with the queues and the stop event swapped for stubs.
+Both paths are smoke tested end to end.

 ## results